Pooja-Rajkumar/rectools/README.md

 *Nonnegative matrix factorization* does this as follows:

 We find nonnegative matrices W and H, each of rank k, such that A is approximately equal to the product WH.
-Here k is typically much smaller than the number of rows and columns of A, and is a tuning parameter, kept small to avoid overfitting but large enough to capture most of the structure of the data.
+Here k is a user-defined tuning parameter, typically much smaller than the number of rows and columns of
+A.  It is kept small to avoid overfitting but large enough to capture most of the structure of the data.
+Default value is k = 10.

 Here we piggyback on the R package **recosystem**, adding convenient wrappers and adding a parallel computation capability.
-See the functions **trainReco**, **predictReco** and so on.
+See the functions **trainReco()**, **predictReco()** and so on.

 ## Cosine model:

-(EXPERIMENTAL, likely to be replaced by a k-NN model.)
+(EXPERIMENTAL, likely to be replaced or modified.)

 The basic idea here is as follows.
 The predict the rating user i would give to item j, find some users who are similar to user i and who have